Dynamic tariff-based demand response in retail electricity market under uncertainty: Numerical results and discussion

-The models have been solved using JuMP version 0.21.1 \citep{dunning2017jump} under the open-source Julia programming Language version 1.5.2 \citep{bezanson2017julia}.
-We use Artelys Knitro solver version 12.2 \citep{knitro} for the MPEC and Gurobi version 0.9.12 \citep{gurobi} for the MILP on a CPU E5-1650v2@3.50GHz and 64.00 GB of RAM running workstation.
-For the MPEC problem we test the case study with $\Omega= 30$ equiprobable scenarios and for the competitive market setting $\Omega= 300$.
-It is worth mentioning that increasing the number of scenarios further increases the computational complexity of the MPEC problem, particularly for $\Omega > 30$.
-That is, the number of variables and the number of constraints exponentially increase, which may make the problem computationally intractable.\footnote{We do not present computational considerations by varying the number of scenarios for the sake of space.} Of course recently, there are possible alternatives to tackle this computational challenge such as by utilizing a supercomputer with parallel computing techniques (we refer the interested reader to \cite{ahmadi2013multi,nasri2015network}).
-In our case, we have employed the option: \textit{Knitro multistart in parallel with 12 threads}.
-Moreover, a sensitivity analysis on the number of scenarios shows that, increasing the number of scenarios barely affects the reported market outcomes (\cref{Tab_3}).
-Note that for the MILP (in the equilibrium), computational burden is not an issue as it could solve for larger sets of scenarios, for example $\Omega=300$ or more.
-The methods to adjust big Ms are mostly heuristics and problem-dependent, where the trial-and-error procedure has been used in most research works \citep{motto2005mixed,garces2009bilevel,jenabi2013bi}.
-However, for the particular problem addressed, the tune-up of these constants is achieved without particular numerical trouble.
-Nevertheless, caution must be exercised in the trial-and-error procedure to ensure that their value is sufficiently large to not impose any additional constraints to the problem, but not too large so that the resulting model is not ill-conditioned \citep{pineda2019solving}.
+The models were solved using JuMP version 1.11.1 \citep{Lubin2023} under the open-source Julia programming language version 1.8.5 \citep{bezanson2017julia}.
+We use Artelys KNITRO solver version 13.2 \citep{byrd2006k} for the MPEC and Gurobi version 10.1 \citep{gurobi} for the MILP on a CPU E5-1650v2@3.50GHz and 64.00 GB of RAM running workstation.
+For the MPEC problem, we test the case study with $\Omega= 30$ scenarios, and for the MILP problem $\Omega= 300$.
+However, in the MPEC model, the number of scenarios increases, and the number of variables and constraints in the MPEC problem increases exponentially.
+This renders the problem computationally intractable, especially when the number of scenarios exceeds 30($\Omega > 30$)\footnote{We do not present computational considerations by varying the number of scenarios for the sake of space.}.
+There are possible alternatives to tackle this computational challenge, such as utilizing high-performance computing (HPC) with parallel computing techniques (we refer the interested reader to \cite{ahmadi2013multi} and \cite{nasri2015network}).
+Since our problem is nonconvex as it involves solving the MPEC problem without applying any linearization or approximations, we tackled it by using the NLP solver KNITRO.
+Although the presented solutions are denoted as optimal by the solver, proving that their global optimality is not analytically possible, we addressed this issue numerically by employing a multistart strategy.
+This approach involves running the solver from multiple initial points, whereby the algorithm selects the best solutions after discarding potential lower-quality optima.

-\cref{Tab_5} describes computational performance of the two proposed models and the competitive model performs better (18.172 CPU time) than the model with market power (106.922 CPU time).